 8. Shortness of Breath

-This happens as there is a reduced supply of the oxygen-carrying red blood cells and this can lead to anemia.
+This happens as there is a reduced supply of the oxygen-carrying red blood cells, and this can lead to anaemia.
 Also, sometimes when the kidneys get affected, there is a buildup of fluid in the lungs.

-Since kidney malfunction can cause anemia, it can lead to a short supply of oxygen to the brain.
+Since kidney malfunction can cause anaemia, it can lead to a short supply of oxygen to the brain.
 The person can feel dizzy and weak because of that.

 10. Trouble Thinking Clearly

-This is again due to the brain not getting enough oxygen because of anemia.
-The person begins to suffer from memory problems and has trouble concentrating.
+This is again due to the brain not getting enough oxygen because of anaemia.
+The person begins to suffer from memory problems and has difficulty concentrating.

 When the brain does not get enough oxygen, it can lead to seizures.
 Since the amount of red blood cells gets affected when the kidneys malfunction and they are the vehicles for transporting oxygen, seizures are a definite possibility.
 Some people may even go into a coma if the condition is left untreated.